divinpaul/log-report-service/README.md

     * LogFileReader: Reads from a log file in a fixed format as of now.
 Added InputFileReader abstraction to make it extensible for a new log format.
     * Output writer: Writes to console as of now.
 Added OutputWriter abstraction to make it extensible.
+## Other considerations
+* Performance
+    * As Log files can be large, used Sequence instead of Iterable to process the records read from the log file.
+This will improve the performance of the chain for large collections by not building intermediate step results.
+    * Used `File.useLines()` which reads a file line by line rather than loading the entire file into memory in one go which could take up a lot of memory for large files.